yohannesaf/Computational-Approach-to-Analyze-and-Visualize-Rap-Lyrics/lyrics/mini.md

 Got me breathing with dragons
 I'll crack the egg in your basket, you bastard
-I'm Marilyn Manson with madness, now just imagine the magic I light to asses, don't ask for your favorite rapper
+I'm Marilyn Manson don't ask for your favorite rapper I rapped him and made him Casper, I captured the likes of NASA My pedigree to fly past ya, I pass the weed to the pastor